bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 __Value Status__: OPTIONAL

 The `Notes` field in the data description may be used to store annotations, notes, comments on the row in the data dictionary and the corresponding field in the datafile.
 The values of this field are for human use and are not parsed to be used in a computational way.

+### Field: CDE Reference

+__Value Status__: OPTIONAL

+The `CDE Reference` field may be used to identify a Common Data Element that the field being described is based on.
+Ideally, the value for this field should be a URL that points to a structured description of a CDE in a CDE reposity but it may also be the name of a well-known CDE.

 ## Template